orwah/Asasi_event/README.md

 # Asasi_event
-Just an idea for WordPress basic theme, from a 'developer friendly' point of view, it will allow developers to customize all theme parts programmatically and via predefined events, with no danger of losing changes when updating theme.<br>
+Just an idea for WordPress basic theme, from a 'developer friendly' point of view, it will allow developers to customize all theme parts from code and by using theme predefined events, with no danger of losing changes by theme updates.<br>

-that means you can changes every thing on this theme not only look & feel but even functionality, and you can give every customer different style for its WebSite with different functionality by using the same theme.<br>
+that means you can changes alot of things in this theme, not only look&feel but even functionality, and you can give every wp site different style with different functionality by using the same theme.<br>

-Mostly you will not need to use a child theme , just put all changes in Data folder, and it will not be affected by any future theme updates or wordpress updates, then you can put your tweaks there safely.(-;
+Mostly you will not need to use a child theme, you can just put all changes in the 'Data' folder, and it will not be affected by any future theme updates or wordpress updates, then you can put your tweaks there safely.(-;

 Version: 0.1<br>